-Continuous scale definition:
+Continuous scale definition

 On a continuous scale, respondents rate the objects by placing a mark at the appropriate position on a line that runs from one extreme of the variable to the other.
 The form of the continuous scale may vary considerably.

 A continuous scale should not be confused with a continuous sum.
-A continuous sum lets the respondent give a score to items which add up to a predefined total.
+A continuous sum lets the respondent give a score to items that add up to a predefined total.
 This question type allows respondents to add a certain weight to each item.

-Continuous scale example:
+Continuous scale example

 - Survey scales - a scale is an ordered series of response options, presented verbally or numerically from which the respondents select to indicate their level of feeling about the measured attribute.